-Although you may have heard that companies are engaging in diversity recruiting, what is it exactly and why does it matter?
+You may have heard that companies are engaging in diversity recruiting.
+But what is that exactly and why does it matter?

 Why diversity recruiting?